 Dr. Sanjiv Dhingra

-Cardiac Regeneration and Tissue Engineering Laboratory, Institute of Cardiovascular Sciences
+Cardiac Regeneration and Tissue Engineering Program, Institute of Cardiovascular Sciences

 Regenerative Medicine Program, Department of Physiology and Pathophysiology, University of Manitoba

 Dr. Dhingra’s laboratory focuses on various aspects of cardiac regeneration and myocardial tissue engineering using stem cell-based and biomaterials-based approaches to restore function following a cardiac injury.
 Clinical translation of stem cell based approaches depends upon in-depth knowledge of the donor stem cell and it is very important to develop a strong understanding of the survival pattern of donor cells following transplantation in the injured myocardium.